DOAJ/doaj/cms/pages/docs/faq.md

 - **Requirements**:
   - Plain text only
   - No email addresses
-  - The abstract metadata for the article: title, full text URL, DOI (if applicable), author names, ORCiD (if applicable), affiliations, publication date, ISSN(s), Volume/Issue/Page (if applicable), abstract
+  - The abstract metadata for the article: title, full-text URL, DOI (if applicable), author names, ORCiD (if applicable), affiliations, publication date, ISSN(s), Volume/Issue/Page (if applicable), abstract
 - **Help available?** Yes.
 [Contact our Help Desk](mailto:helpdesk@doaj.org).
 - **Testing available**: on a case-by-case basis and only for [publisher supporters](/support/publisher-supporters/)
 - **Documentation** No
+- **Troubleshooting**: you must be careful to enter the Print ISSN and Online ISSN in the right field.

+## FAQs for metadata uploads

+When you upload article XML to us, we will let you know if there are problems with the file